-I walked straight into a job after graduating in the Health and Social Care sector and I love it.
-I earn slightly more than I did before, but the money was not the driving force for my decision to study.
+I walked straight into a job in the Health and Social Care sector after graduating and I love it.
+I earn slightly more than I did before, but the money wasn't the driving force for my decision to study.
 It was to find job satisfaction, and I have that now in my current job.

 These three years have been the most challenging, rewarding, and enjoyable three years where I have made friends for life and discovered newfound confidence."